raspishake/rsudp/README.md

 ### On Linux & MacOS

+This is covered in our installation tutorial video: https://youtu.be/e-kyg55GZyA

 A UNIX installer script is available at `unix-install-rsudp.sh`.
 This script checks whether or not you have Anaconda installed, then downloads and installs it if need be.
 This script has been tested on both `x86_64` and `armv7l` architectures (meaning that it can run on your home computer or a Raspberry Pi) and will download the appropriate Anaconda distribution, set up a virtual Python environment, and leave you ready to run the program.
 To install using this method:

 ```bash